-Mr. Manning served as Leader of the Opposition from 1997 to 2000; in 2007, he was made a Companion of the Order of Canada.
-Currently, he is a member of the Privy Council and President and CEO of the Manning Centre for Building Democracy—a national not-for-profit organization (guided by conservative principles) that supports research, training, and communications initiatives to achieve a more democratic society in Canada.
-He is also a member of the Alberta Order of Excellence.
+Mr. Manning served as Leader of the Opposition from 1997 to 2000; is a Companion of the Order of Canada, a member of the Queens Privy Council for Canada, a member of the Alberta Order of Excellence, and has received honorary degrees from six Canadian Universities.
+He is also Founder of the Manning Centre for Building Democracy—a national not-for-profit organization that supports research, training, and communications initiatives to achieve a more democratic society in Canada based on conservative principles.

 Prior to entering politics, Mr. Manning owned and operated a management-consulting firm which specialized in long-range planning and communications for the energy sector.
 He has published two books: The New Canada, and Think Big.
 He has also served as a Senior Fellow of the Canada West Foundation, the Fraser Institute, the Market Place Institute of Regent College (UBC), and as Distinguished Visitor at the University of Calgary and the University of Toronto.